Welcome to Mariam’s Fund

 In some ways Mariam was an ordinary 10 year-old girl.
 She had a beautiful smile, loved her friends and loved to play.

 But Mariam also experienced great hardship – she was a slave at a brick factory in the Middle East.
-Every day she worked turning bricks drying in the sun from sunup to sundown.
+Every day she worked turning bricks to dry in the sun from sunup to sundown.

 She was most likely sold into slavery when her Christian parents died and became an orphan, but nobody knows her full story.

 Mariam desperately wanted to be freed from her brutal life.
 In her 10 year old words, she simply said, “Uncle, I don’t like living here.
 Please rescue me.”
-Plans were made the following week to purchase her freedom from the brick factory owner, but sadly, just the day before she was to be rescued from slavery, Mariam died of Dengue Fever.
+Our team made plans the following week to purchase her freedom from the brick factory owner, but sadly, just one day before she was to be rescued from slavery, Mariam died of Dengue Fever.

-There are millions of Christian children like Mariam who live and work as slaves in factories in the Middle East, with little hope of ever being free.
-Mariam’s Fund was created to help these children break free from slavery and end the cycle of poverty.
+In the Middle East there are millions of Christian children just like Mariam.
+These children live everyday without freedom, without education, and without hope.
+Inspired by the heart of this 10 year-old girl, Mariam’s Fund was created to help children just like her to break free from the cycle of poverty.